How to actually become more attractive, according to science

 So, what truly can make you more attractive?
 And what myths should we all ignore?
-Here's what science actually suggests.
-And – spoiler – it mostly involves not being a jerk.
+Here's what science suggests.
+And – spoiler – it mostly involves being nice to other people.

 1. Attractiveness truly is relative

-But beneath the noise, there is some legitimate scientific field devoted to understanding attraction – one in which psychologists explore the traits we find appealing in romantic and sexual partners.
+Beneath the looksmaxxing noise, there is some legitimate scientific research devoted to understanding attraction – one in which psychologists explore the traits we find appealing in romantic and sexual partners.

 But – and here's the critical point – attractiveness is often not that simple.
 As senior lecturer in psychology at the University of Essex Dr Veronica Lamarche says, it’s now difficult to fully disentangle biology from culture.